mailtoharshit/Apex-Style-Guide/README.md

 # Apex-Style-Guide
-A mostly reasonable approach to JavaScript
+A mostly reasonable approach to Apex (Salesforce proprietary language)